tomuelle/DIYweatherstation/logger_standalone_sodaq/README.md

 # Stand-alone Logger (SODAQ Mbili)
 This page describes the set-up of an automatic stand-alone datalogger to record and save data locally on an SD card using the SODAQ Mbili board.
 This page is similar to the <a href="../logger_standalone_seed">Seeeduino tutorial</a>, but using a different board.

+For this example, we will connect both a <a href="../sensor_waterpressure">water pressure sensor</a> and an <a href="../sensor_temperature">air temperature/humidity/pressure sensor</a>.

 ## Hardware required
 Links below are examples of hardware providers for Switzerland in 2022.